 Who needs chips when you can get decked out poutine with fried fish instead.
 Fresco’s Fish and Chips offers three styles of poutine with cheddar cheese curds, and even has the option to go vegan and gluten-free.

 One of the best in the game, Leslieville Pumps serves up hand-cut fries and Ontario curds doused in gravy and smoker-jus.
-Load them up with pulled pork, beef brisket or baked beans 24 hours a day.
+Load them up with pulled pork, beef brisket or baked beans.

 It’s fried stuff galore at Sea Witch Fish and Chips, where you can get your poutine with real cheese curds and tasty gravy to alongside your battered fish.

 Popular chain Philthy Philly's has over 20 different kinds of poutines on offer.
 Keep it simple with their Original or opt for something wild like their Pizza with pepperoni, tomato sauce, mozzarella and your choice of veggies.

 If you're looking for a non-traditional take on poutine opt for The Poutine Supreme at No Bull Burgers.
 Fries are covered in cheese cruds and gravy along with chopped up bacon, sour cream and chives.

 Slab Burgers can be found near Charles & Bay and their menu goes beyond just burgers.
 They have a whole menu of special poutines including their Hotter Than Hell which has crispy onions, crushed tortilla chips, jalapenos, banana peppers and habanero sauce.

 Just like the rest of the menu, Rudy keeps things simple when it comes to their poutine.
 Chunky fries are topped with squeaky cheese curds and gravy.

 Go big or go home at Holy Chuck Burgers.
 Aside from their epic menu of burgers, this spot also offers poutine with squeaky Quebec cheese curds and beef gravy.